makerdao/testchain-client/README.md

 ```

 The `snapshot` parameter refers to the id of the snapshot we wish to restore.
 If
-the chain which initally created the snapshot no longer exists, this will create
+the chain which initially created the snapshot no longer exists, this will create
 a new chain instance using the snapshot.
 (TODO)

-**To remove a chain instance permanently:***
+**To remove a chain instance permanently:**

 ``` javascript
 client.delete(id)